 Mormon, on the other hand, notes that they had altered the Hebrew and the Egyptian among them to the degree that the reformed Egyptian characters may have been more compact than what their altered Hebrew was like.
 These theories are only speculation on my part, but I think they illustrate that there are many possibilities to consider.

 In 600BC, there were at least three Egyptian candidates for what Nephi could have used on his plates: Hieroglyphic, Hieratic, and Demotic.
-Each of these writing systems were in use in Nephi’s time so let’s see which one might be the best candidate.Go to Comments
+The only one that doesn’t seem to be available in Nephi’s time is Hieratic, but I have a theory that doesn’t dismiss it as a candidate so let’s see which one works best.

 First off, let me just say that I was really blown away by this conference; the insights presented were so rich, edifying and paradigm-shifting.
 Posting this today is a bit symbolic to me personally because today I celebrate two birthdays; the day I was born of my mother in the flesh and the day I was baptized by water and the Spirit by ordinances administer by my father.